 Although an essential park of Lynn Canyon Park, the Lynn Canyon Suspension Bridge deserves special attention and space in our guide to a weekend in North Vancouver.
 Significantly shorter, this river crossing is a free alternative to the famous and pricey Capilano Suspension Bridge.

-Yes, it’s much smaller and lacks many great features of the most popular attraction in North Vancouver.
+Yes, it’s much smaller and lacks many great features of the most popular attraction in Vancouver.
 But there is one thing you can’t take away from the Lynn Canyon Suspension Bridge.
 Less popular, it’s immune from big crowds typical for the Capilano Bridge.
-You can surely spend a few hours or the whole day here without being disturbed by the noisy weekend visitors of North Vancouver.
+You can spend a few hours or the whole day here without being disturbed by Vancouver’s noisy weekend visitors.

 Grouse Mountain